 Due to its uncommon shape, The Lost Tomb is best explored by large teams and Mystery Rooms correctly requires 4-6 people for this game.
 Teamwork and communication will be essential, as players are in separated spaces at some points but still working on the same puzzle.
 Besides what was mentioned before, the game also includes word puzzles, jigsaws, logic and deduction and, again, a fair amount of hands-on moments.
 Cleopatra protected her book very well!

 Another characteristic of The Lost Tomb, which is common to all Mystery Rooms games, is that they are huge.
 A common question about escape rooms is what to do if people feel claustrophobic, but I can’t imagine that happening in any of these games.
 The Lost Tomb is large, well lit and very welcoming for people of all ages.
 There is nothing scary (unless you can’t cope with plastic snakes.
 Or sand.
 There is heaps of sand.).
 It is surely among my first options if people ask for recommendations of family-fun games in Melbourne.
 Its variety in puzzles and tasks will also please very different types of people, as both bookworms and outside adventurers will find interesting tasks to solve.

 We exited The Lost Tomb in 36 minutes and recovered the Book of Dead.
 We were now ready to explore the next chapters of this story and recover the missing talismans: Strength (in Chapter 2 – The Medieval Quest) and Courage (Chapter 3 – The Last Stand).
-Mystery Rooms is building a fourth room, to be playable by those who finish the initial 3 chapters.
-We will try it as soon as possible!
+In April 2018, Mystery Rooms built a fourth room, available only to those who finished the initial 3 chapters.
+It was a Grimm Finale!

 The video below is an old promotional video for The Lost Tomb.
 Although Mystery Rooms made some changes and does not use it anymore, I included it here to give an idea of the game.